tdilauro/Simplified-wiki/BearerTokenPropagation.md

 consumed by a piece of software.
-It's important to include all the metadata you would show to a patron (title, author, categories, and so on), because that information will _eventually_ be shown to the patrons, but there's no arranging of books in an order that humans will find attractive.
+It's important to include all the metadata you would show to a patron (title, author, categories, and so on), because that information will _eventually_ be shown to the patrons, but there's no need to arrange the books in an order that humans will find attractive.
 The library's server will be combining your books with books from other sources, and presenting a unified feed (using the metadata you provided) to its patrons.